Solutions

 When you will use this

-- When newsletters arrive, they are archived automatically and never surface in your flagged view.
+• When newsletters arrive, they are skipped automatically and never surface in your flagged view.
+Nothing is moved or deleted.

 Email templates